lollyluan/Dutch-Election-Game-Simulation/meetings/scrum_meeting/sprint-1/sprint_planning.md

 - [x] Wenyao Wang

 ## Backlog
-The list of things we want to accoplish in this sprint

 - Requiremnt eliciation
 - Organize project background with more details
 - Draw the motivational model